boltops-tools/lono-docs/_docs/configsets/dry.md

 Typically, configsets are directly hardcoded into the CloudFormation template.
 Unfortunately, this makes them hard to reuse.
 IE: You copy and paste the configset code between CloudFormation templates.

 With Lono, configsets are define separately from the template.
-Lono takes the configsets and dynamically adds them into your CloudFormation templates.
+Lono takes the configsets and dynamically adds them to your CloudFormation templates.
 This allows them to be reusable with different templates.

 ## Example